 - Make sure you hold the cartilage in a secure position and then put a sharp knife beneath it.
 It is not easy to cut and you’ll notice some resistance.
 Cut the cartilage from the meat by pulling it off as you go.

 - There may be a piece of gristle that is attached to the cartilage.
 Cut it off as well.
-If you attempt this technique the first time, you could be cutting off more of the meat than you prefer.
+If you attempt this technique the first time, you could be cutting off more of the meat than you might want.

-- Below the area where you’ve cut off the cartilage, you could discover a bloody area beneath.
-This is the area where most of the veins are located and the area must be removed as well.
+- Below the area where you’ve cut off the cartilage, you could discover a bloody section.
+This is the area where most of the veins are located and must be removed as well.

-- After trimming the chicken breasts in the raw the breasts should be washed under cold running water, and then lightly dried with a towel.
+- After trimming the chicken breasts, wash them under cold running water, and then lightly dry with a paper towel.

 What are the red veins in chicken?